22 April 2022

 - Don’t leave your heating on all day - There seems to be a common myth that leaving your heating on a low temperature all day will save you money, compared to turning the heating up high when necessary.
 However, this isn’t true.
 The most cost efficient method of controlling your heating is to only turn it on when it's needed.

 - Bleeding radiators - If you find that your heating isn't working as efficiently or effectively as it should, it could be that radiators need bleeding.
-You should aim to bleed your radiators once a year, and we even have a guide here on how to complete this. https://www.swaleheating.com/latest-news/how-to-bleed-a-radiator/
+You should aim to bleed your radiators once a year, and we even have a guide with steps on how to bleed your radiators here.

 - Tin foil behind your radiators- Having tin foil, (with the shinier side facing towards the room) behind the back of the radiator is a very useful method that can be used to reflect any heat lost out the back of your radiator, back into your room.
 This means that your room will get up to the desired temperature faster, allowing you to turn the thermostat off sooner.